 Conference Overview

-The 2026 International Conference on Vision, Language & Learning (WVLL 2026) convenes researchers and practitioners working at the intersection of computer vision, natural language processing, and multimodal learning.
+The 2026 International Winter Conference on Vision, Language & Learning (WVLL 2026) convenes researchers and practitioners working at the intersection of computer vision, natural language processing, and multimodal learning.
 Across two days we will explore how to build efficient, responsible, and high-performing vision-language systems that advance understanding, interaction, and accessibility.

 Event Snapshot